HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 - J) Optional: Save Google Sheets as CSV and upload to GitHub ** TO DO: second half video**

+To solve problems, see [Fix Common GitHub and Code Errors](../../github/fix) chapter in this book.

 ### A) Fork (copy) the code template and publish your version with GitHub Pages

 **Before you begin**, this tutorial assumes that you: